Sensor fusion: be sure of uncertainty

 Sensitivity analysis

-The method is simple: with the above matrices an LQE is synthesized by solving the Riccati equation, which next to a gain matrix returns the desired measure - the state estimate covariance matrix \(\mathbf{P}\).
+The method is simple: run the Kalman filter’s covariance calculations (propagation and correction at their respective rates, which doesn’t require any measurement values), and once converged get the covariance at the step just before the correction (as the covariance is the highest at that instant).
+Do so for several parameter values, and a sensitivity plot rolls out.
 The two key state values of interest are the horizontal position \(p_x\) and velocity \(v_x\), as these are required for the horizontal position feedback controller.
-The system will be linearized around \(p_x\) = 2.0 m and the marker detection error \(v_p\) is assumed to be 1 px² (a large value, as a well-calibrated camera allows subpixel precision).
+The system will be linearized around \(p_y\) = 2.0 m and the marker detection error \(v_p\) is assumed to be 1 px² (a large value, as a well-calibrated camera allows subpixel precision).

 Sensitivity to marker observation rate

-As expected, the improvement is definitely there, though small it is: just 22 %.
+As expected, the improvement is there, though small it is: just 30 %.
 What is happening here?
 To uncover this, first have a look at \(\mathbf{R}\).
 The observation uncertainty on the markers relative x-axis position is only 3.1 mm, a fraction of the drone’s position uncertainty.
 The root challenge here is that that the relative observation has to be transformed to the world frame, and here the drone’s attitude \(\theta\) comes into play.
 Or actually, its covariance, as any uncertainty on it increases the uncertainty on the result.
-The orientation uncertainty is 0.71 ° - at a distance of 2.0 m, that makes for an uncertainty of 25 mm.
-Put differently, the position uncertainty is almost completely due to attitude uncertainty, and not due to the marker observation (which is already close to perfect).
+The orientation uncertainty is 0.72 ° - at a distance of 2.0 m, that makes for an uncertainty of 25 mm.
+Put differently, at a rate of 5 hz the position uncertainty of 34.8 mm is already mainly due to attitude uncertainty, and not due to the marker observation (which is already close to perfect).
 Camera improvements, such as executing more observations or increasing resolution, hence fail to add significant value.
+(Though note that one shouldn’t lower the observation rate either, as the sensitivity becomes large at only slightly lower rates.)

 Use marker orientation?